ahujas7/BankAccount/README.md

   - Create new accounts
   - Check the account balance
   - Withdraw and deposit funds
-  - Make changes to their password
+  - Reset the password
   - Transfer funds to other accounts
+  - View bank transaction history
   - Delete an account

 It is important to note that the Graphical User Interface (GUI) created is not very visually appealing.